 What does your skin need less of, though?
-It probably involves your skincare routine to some degree, but it’s smart to start by zooming out and looking at the whole picture, making a list of everything in your life that could be affecting your skin?
-Once you’ve inspected things from a holistic perspective, we can zoom back in on your bathroom shelf!
-Or, if you just want to know which Osmia products are right for you, take our Skin Quiz now!
+It probably involves your skincare routine, but it’s smart to start by zooming out and looking at the whole picture, making a list of everything in your life that could be affecting your skin.
+Once you’ve looked at things from bird's eye view, we can zoom back in on your bathroom shelf!

 Which foods cause the most skin issues?

 This question is so hard to answer, because every human being is a unique machine.
 We know that dairy and sugar tend to cause the most acne, and that gluten and corn can cause inflammatory conditions like dermatitis and eczema, but these generalizations aren’t true in everyone.
-If you can trim your menu down to a wholesome, mostly-plants, Michael Pollan-esque foundation, you can experiment with the specifics from there.
+If you can trim your menu down to a wholesome, plant-rich diet, you can experiment with the specifics from there.
 Skip soy and see what you notice.
-Add a small amount of organic dairy back and watch how your skin reacts.
-Most importantly, remember that your nutrition is the most important investment you can make in your health; take the time to understand and nourish your body well, and you’ll end up spending a lot less on skincare products!
+Avoid dairy for a week, and see what happens when you add a small amount of organic dairy back.
+Most importantly, remember that your nutrition is the single most important investment you can make in your health; take the time to understand and nourish your body well, and you’ll end up spending a lot less on skincare products and doctor's appointments!
 Click here for some recipe inspiration, or here to hit the reset button!

 What common household chemicals affect your skin?